³ÉÈË¿ìÊÖ

 • Backgrounds correspond to CASPA socioeconomic indicators.

 • Resided in a federally designated Health Professions Shortage Area () during high school.
+Will also use the CASPA Childhood Indictors to verify.

 • Recipient of the Federal Pell Grant Program.
+Will use the CASPA Childhood and HRSA Indictors to determine.

 The ³ÉÈË¿ìÊÖ PA Program seeks learners who are critical thinkers, dedicated to achieving excellence through service and professional performance, and who embody servant leadership.
 Ideal candidates demonstrate resilience, adaptability, and a strong commitment to embracing the program’s mission, vision, and values.